RamonZwaan/metapepview/README.md

 - The dashboard can be accessed through both Firefox (Gecko browser engine) and any Chromium based browser (Chrome, Edge, Brave, etc.). **Note: the Chomium browser engine supports file import up to ~300 MB.
 Any larger file (common in mzML) will not be imported.
 Firefox does not have such a limit and multi GB files have been successfully imported.**
 - Internet connection is required to download taxonomy and function datasets, and for connection to the Unipept API for de novo taxonomy classification.
 ## Setting up the server
 MetaPepView runs on top of the dash framework in python.
 To access the dashboard, the server needs to be started locally on the PC.
-The easiest method is to start a [Docker](https://www.docker.com/) container from the DockerFile provided in the repository:
+The easiest method is to start a [Docker](https://www.docker.com/) container from the DockerFile provided in the repository.
+For this, docker (or another OCI compliant manager) has to be installed on the system.

 First, a [Docker image](https://docs.docker.com/get-started/docker-concepts/building-images/build-tag-and-publish-an-image/) needs to be built:
 > [!NOTE]